2010 Toyota 4Runner Interior

 - "Inside, the FJ similarities continue, due to oversized knobs and buttons, a more upright windshield, and water-resistant seats.
 Some editors found the interior a bit overwrought, but none could argue it wasn't extremely functional, roomy, and easy to use." -- Truck Trend

 Reviewers have mostly good things to say about the 4Runner's seats.
 The SR5 comes with cloth-trimmed seats, while the Limited upgrades to leather.
-The unique Trail model comes with water-resistant fabric befitting its rugged nature.
+The unique Trail model comes with water-resistant fabric.

 For a closer look at the 4Runner's seats, take a look at our 4Runner video.